Principles of e-commerce personalization

-Browsing information related to the type of items viewed by the customers, for instance is the customer looking specifically at items on deals.
-Different parameters could be used to decide for instance whether or not to trigger specific offers to users based on their browsing behavior.
+Browsing information related to the type of items viewed by the customers, for instance, is the customer looking specifically at items on deals.
+Different parameters could be used to decide, for instance, whether or not to trigger specific offers to users based on their browsing behavior.

-For instance a deal lurker that browse the website quite often and looks mostly for deals page and product.
+For instance, a deal lurker that browse the website quite often and looks mostly for deals page and product.
 Given that the users doesn’t normally convert for any of the items offered at regular price, it might be worth offering him a specific discount code to trigger him to convert.

-Depending on the setup of the journeys and the tracking being applied to it, models can be used to define next best actions (NBA) and the relevance and value in offering a specific offer or discount.
+Depending on the setup of the journeys and the tracking being applied to it, models can be used to define the next best actions (NBA) and the relevance and value in offering a specific offer or discount.
 The setup of journeys and tracking the available information allows for the creation of content sequencing on the website.

 Recommended For You Page

-This types of section allow for offering content that is more relevant based on behavioral characteristic of the customer and offer a truly personal experience.
+This types of section allow for offering content that is more relevant based on a behavioral characteristic of the customer and offer a truly personal experience.

-Matching data could be provided to the server on login event and all other data provided using the pseudonymous visitor_id.
+Matching data could be provided to the server on the login event and all other data provided using the pseudonymous visitor_id.

-At the heart of this data collection effort is the customer profile, a repository of data at user level that contains all the relevant attributes and event history of a customer.
-This information can be retrieve when a user logs in to personalize his/her experience in a consistent way across devices.
+At the heart of this data collection effort is the customer profile, a repository of data at the user level that contains all the relevant attributes and event history of a customer.
+This information can be retrieved when a user logs in to personalize his/her experience in a consistent way across devices.

 In the above example, data is extracted from a customer profile to feed a recommendation model.
-Historical data can be used to provide deeper and more relevant recommendation to the users.
+Historical data can be used to provide a deeper and more relevant recommendation to the users.

-Data from marketing and CRM automation software can easily be tied back at customer level using email as a matching key.
-Tracking identifiers can further be used in these emails to match data from the marketing automation software with website data, potentially offering session matching identifier between the two systems.
+Data from marketing and CRM automation software can easily be tied back at the customer level using email as a matching key.
+Tracking identifiers can further be used in these emails to match data from the marketing automation software with website data, potentially offering session matching identifiers between the two systems.